maudzung/Complex-YOLOv4-Pytorch/README.md

                         weight decay (default: 1e-6) --optimizer_type OPTIMIZER
-                        the type of optimizer, it can be sgd or adam --lr_type SCHEDULER   the type of the learning rate scheduler (steplr or ReduceonPlateau)
-  --burn_in N           number of burn in step
+                        the type of optimizer, it can be sgd or adam --burn_in N           number of burn in step
   --steps [STEPS [STEPS ...]]
                         number of burn in step